pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Show current or NAME connection information.

-      This subcommand displays  all the variables that make up the current WBEM connection if the optional NAME argument is NOT provided
+      This subcommand displays  all the variables that make up the current WBEM connection if the optional NAME argument is NOT provided.
+If NAME not supplied, a list of connections from the connections definition file is presented with a prompt for the user to select a NAME.

-      If the optional NAME argument is provided, the information on the connection with that name is displayed if that name is in the persistent repository.
+      The information on the     connection named is displayed if that name is in the persistent repository.

     Options:
       -h, --help  Show this message and exit.